gracefulife/clova-developer-guide/en/CIC/References/ContentTemplates/MemoList.md

 # MemoList Template

-The MemoList template is used in providing a list of memos for the client to display on the client's screen.
-When the user requests for a list of memos, CIC sends the list of memos registered by the user to the client, in the form of the MemoList template.
+The MemoList template is used in providing a list of memos for the client to display on the client screen.
+When the user requests a list of memos, CIC sends the list of memos registered by the user to the client in the form of the MemoList template.

 <div class="note">
 <p><strong>Note!</strong></p>
-<p>The following is the restrictions in using memo:</p>
+<p>The following restrictions apply when using the MemoList template:</p>
 <ul>
   <li>Voice requests can be used only to add a memo or to check a list of memos.</li>
   <li>To modify or delete a memo, the user must use the Clova app.</li>